-Nadine was one of the first KinderHaus teachers and has been working at KinderHaus and subsequently in Germany where she has taught children ages 3 through 10 years old.
+Nadine was one of the first KinderHaus teachers and has been working at KinderHaus and subsequently in Germany teaching children ages 3 through 10 years old.
 She has studied Educational Science and earned a diploma as a fully certified Kindergarten teacher.
-She additionally furthered her education with studying Integrative Pedagogy and worked with children with special needs.
-Nadine believes in the importance of promoting the development of a child with age-appropriate offerings in every range from gross to fine motoric, linguistic, cognitive, emotional and social.
+She additionally furthered her education by studying Integrative Pedagogy and working with children with special needs.
+Nadine believes in the importance of promoting children’s development with age-appropriate offerings in every range from gross to fine motoric, linguistic, cognitive, emotional and social skills.
 To achieve certain educational objectives, Nadine sees the importance of watching the children in her care and recording their behaviors in order to support them in their own development.
 Nadine has worked with the “Montessoripädagogik” which is based on a self-developed education.
-One of the main ideas is derived from the Montessori principle: “Help me to do it myself”.
+One of the main ideas is derived from the Montessori principle is “Help me to do it myself”.
 Also very important to Nadine is transparency and strength in communication with every parent.
-A confident cooperation with the parents concerning their child’s extensive development is a significant part of her work.
+Having confident cooperation with the parents concerning their child’s extensive development is a significant part of her work.

-Julia graduated as a Certified Kindergarten Teacher from “Pädagogische Fachschule Troistdorf”.
-She worked with children ages 2-8 years old for many years.
-During that time she gained multiple experiences while working for different institutions with different concepts like integration pedagogy and Waldorf.
-She also worked as an Au Pair in Harlem, where she worked with bilingual children.
-Furthermore Julia decided to take her career a step forward and completed a Bachelor of Arts degree in Early Childhood Education at the Alanus University in Germany, with a focus on Waldorf pedagogy and general early childhood theories.
-She also holds a certificate in animal assisted pedagogy and used those methods to work with children in need.
-Julia thinks that children learn best while being close to their living environment and explorative methods.
-Julia is passionate about arts and crafts, she also strongly believes that nursing the variety of senses has a major impact on children’s development.
+Julia graduated as a certified Kindergarten teacher from “Paedagogische Fachschule Troisdorf”.
+She has worked with children ages 2-8 years for many years.
+During that time she gained a lot of experience while working for different institutions with different pedagogical concepts, such as integration pedagogy and Waldorf.
+She also worked as an Au Pair in Harlem, where she took care of bilingual children.
+Furthermore, Julia decided to take her career a step further, and completed a Bachelor of Arts degree in Early Childhood at the Alanus University in Germany, with a focus on Waldorf pedagogy and Early Childhood Studies.
+She also holds a certificate in animal assisted pedagogy and has used those methods to work with children in need.
+Julia believes that children learn best while being close to the outdoors and using hands-on methods.
+Julia is passionate about arts and crafts, and she also strongly believes that nursing the variety of the senses has a major impact on children’s development.